+If we look at chance in this way, then it is necessarily conditional on the available information.
 In logistic regression the "available knowledge" translates to the set explanatory variables included in the model.
 So the degree of plausibility is defined by the choice of control variables rather than something that exists outside the model.
 This links back to the scale of the latent variable being dependent on which control variables are added to the model.
-However, instead of this dependence being a problem, it is now a desirable property of the logistic model in the sense that the probabilities we get out of a logistic regression react to new information (new variables) as one would expect.
-In particular, as one adds new variables, and thus becomes surer about the outcome, the effects of the remaining variables tend to increase.
+However, instead of this dependence being a problem, it is now a desirable property of the logistic model in the sense that the chances we get out of a logistic regression react to new information (new variables) as one would expect.
+In particular, as one adds new variables, and thus becomes surer about the outcome, the chances will become more extreme.
 This property was illustrated in the example from tables 1 and 2.